-UBI Banca Group figures are only included as of its consolidation into the Intesa Sanpaolo Group (last 5 months of 2020).
+\ UBI Banca Group figures are only included as from the date of its consolidation into the Intesa Sanpaolo Group (last 5 months of 2020).

 Methodology used for the estimates: in the limited cases of unavailability of the data, estimates were made by adopting factors derived from the average of the values most responsive to the specificity of the indicator.